Posted 01.19.2023 by Josh Krakauer

 — Wendy’s (@Wendys) September 27, 2022

-Best practice would say keep useful content—like all social content— ‘snackable.’
+Best practice would say to keep useful content—like all social content— ‘snackable.’
 As in, bite-sized advice.

-While I generally agree, the rule changes with the format and affinity to your audience.
+While I generally agree, the rule changes with the format and affinity of your audience.

-Tutorial and demo videos that walkthrough a process step-by-step will get devoured on Youtube and Facebook—especially Groups.
+Longer-form, expert-led edutainment that walks through a process step-by-step will get devoured on YouTube.

-On the other hand, you might experience better engagement breaking down blogs into 5-6 individual Instagram Stories versus one long text caption in a post.
+On the other hand, you might experience better engagement breaking down blogs into 5-6 individual posts on other platforms versus one long text caption in a post.

-The more the content delivers on the value it promised, the more likely it will get consumed
+The more the content delivers the value it promised, the more likely it will be consumed.

-Pro tip: Long gone are the days where photographers held all of the keys to great social content.
-Experiment with mobile editing apps like Canva, Flixel, or Mojo to make beautiful content on the fly.
+Pro tip: Long gone are the days when photographers held all of the keys to great social content.
+Experiment with mobile editing apps like Canva and CapCut to make beautiful content on the fly.

-YETI positions their uber-successful, video-based content strategy around a mission to inspire through stories.
+YETI positions its uber-successful, video-based content strategy around a mission to inspire through stories.
 “We celebrate stories from the wild.
-If adventure and grit is at the heart of the story, then it’s a story that YETI will tell.”
+If adventure and grit are at the heart of the story, then it’s a story that YETI will tell.”

 If video isn’t an option, try a still photo series similar to how Humans of New York tells stories for its passionate community of 18+ million on Facebook: Close-up, natural shots of people exhibiting raw emotion with accompanying quotes.

-(By the way, ever wonder why divisive political news ends up in your feeds so frequently?
-Anger, anxiety, and stress work the same way.)
+By the way, ever wondered why divisive political news ends up in your feeds so frequently?
+Anger, anxiety, and stress work the same way.

 If you’re interested in the psychology behind going viral, I highly recommend reading Contagious: Why Things Catch On, by Jonah Berger, or watching his course on LinkedIn.